Sondremi/Trading-Activity-Dashboard/README.md

 How to use:
 - Download your trading data with transactions from your broker as a csv file
 - Name the file TransactionHistory.csv
-- Make sure csv file in the right folder
 - run oversikt.py